About the MSYO

 Financial Aid & Scholarships

 A limited amount of financial aid based on need is available.
 Financial aid requests will be reviewed in the order they are received.
-To apply: Download the form and submit together will all requested paperwork by October 1, 2014.
-More info can be found in MSYO Handbook.
+To apply for financial aid, please complete the financial aid form and follow the directions listed in the registration packet.